ChargePi/ChargePi-go/docs/testing/testing.md

 ## Running unit tests on software components

-To test the functionality of the client can be done manually, however, we can test some software components of the client with unit tests.
+Testing the functionality of the client can be done manually, however, we can test some software components of the client with unit tests.
 Unit test will compare the actual output of a function to the desired output.
 We parse arguments/input to the function, and we expect a certain output/result.
 If the function does not produce a desired result, the test will fail, and we know that we have a bug in our code (or test).

-1Copy the files from config directory and create test certificates:
+1. Copy the files from config directory and create test certificates:

    ```bash
    cd test/